seshnadathur/seshnadathur.github.io/_pages/teaching.md

  - *MCMC methods for cosmology*: advanced PhD course at ICG Portsmouth, 2019.
 A Jupyter notebook containing some of course material used is available [here](https://github.com/seshnadathur/IntroductionToMCMC/blob/master/IntroductionToMCMCMethodsLectures.ipynb).
-I also gave lectures covering par tof this material at the Les Houches Euclid Advanced School in 2020, slides available [here](https://github.com/seshnadathur/IntroductionToMCMC/blob/master/lecture_slides_EuclidSchool.pdf).
+I also gave lectures covering part of this material at the Les Houches Euclid Advanced School in 2020, slides available [here](https://github.com/seshnadathur/IntroductionToMCMC/blob/master/lecture_slides_EuclidSchool.pdf).